 With third year medical students starting to think about the upcoming residency match season, it’s a good time to review, Residency Match Success: Lessons Learned, what residency applicants can do to improve their chances of matching.
 Many students think that how they write their residency personal statement is all that matters, but this simply is not true.
 As third year students start to think about planning the fourth year of medical school, I want to focus on factors that are still (for the most part) within the residency applicant’s control.
 This article should also be useful for anyone who may be entering the match in the future.

-What do residency programs look for in applicants?
+What are the most important factors for residency match and what do residency programs look for in applicants?

 Do away medical school electives

 These “audition electives” can really help your chances of matching at a program.
 Some applicants with whom I speak are often fearful of doing away electives because they believe a less than perfect performance may actually hurt their chances of matching at the program where they rotate.
 Indeed, this is often not the case.
 As the associate director of a program, I often found that applicants who demonstrated a solid (or even mediocre) performance when rotating with us were ranked higher than other applicants with slightly better stats.
 Most program directors would rather take a student whom they know will be a solid, “no-problem” resident than take a risk on someone with whom they have not worked.